johnrraymond/greatlibraryserver/readme.md

 1. the website as a wagtail bakerydemo
 2. the code for creating the smart html
 3. the code for creating and managing the tokens on the backend
 4. the unity code for the game
+5. the react frontend
+6. the secure backend

 ## Major TODOs